osmanatam/100-days-of-code/post-log.md

 Currently, there are gift registry apps for the average person.
 However, for public figures with doting fans, these wishlists miss the mark.

-Most wishlist apps reveal the wisher's address.
-Which is not something an internet celebrity wants their fans to know.
-Even if the wishlist hides the address, there are ways the gifter could find the address.
+Most wishlist apps reveal the wisher's address- Not something an internet celebrity wants their fans to know!
+Even if the wishlist hides the address, there are workarounds to find the address.

 We've done a lot of market research with OnlyFans models.
 If you don't know what OnlyFans is, it's like patreon but too sexy for work.
-(Hmm TSFW sounds better than NSFW.)
+(Is TSFW the new NSFW? )

 Fans want to buy them gifts.
 But the models are underwhelmed with the current wishlists- unsafe wishlists, slow orders, lack of gift options.